ajahne/blog/_posts/2018-07-03-CTO-school-meetup-enabling-team-autonomy-and-servant-leadership-at-booking.md

 - Booking.com grew rapidly, went from 600,000 bookings a day to 1,000,000+ bookings a day in a couple of years
 - Grew from 1 to 2 to 5 offices
 - They have ~1,000 engineers
 - Experimentation is built into their culture, they put up new features and test them out all the time.
-If the feature works (i.e. hits KPIs) great, if not, they roll it back
+If the feature works (e.g. hits KPIs) great, if not, they roll it back
   - This experimentation is reflected in their work with autonomous teams
 - Performance reviews are done quarterly
 - They have agile coaches to help out teams